vertelab/geany-odoo/README.md

 *USE*

-Write an OpenERP ORM function to see the correct declaration in a tooltip
+Write an Odoo ORM function to see the correct declaration in a tooltip

 ## snippets.conf